-- Land use considerations vary by planning area as described in Chapter 4. - Although much of Park County is home to big game, only the most crucial big game use areas are included in the Big Game Use Overlay. - A higher level of review and scrutiny will be placed upon development proposals or public improvements within the Big Game Use Overlay to minimize the impacts of land use activities and infrastructure improvements on wildlife. - Development in big game use areas should be designed to limit impacts on big game species through the use of wildlife-friendly fencing, conservation subdivision design, or other strategies that limit the intensity of land uses and human activities.
+- Land use considerations vary by planning area as described in Chapter 4. - Although much of Park County is home to big game, only the most crucial big game use areas are included in the Big Game Use Overlay. - A higher level of review and scrutiny should be placed upon development proposals or public improvements within the Big Game Use Overlay (particularly in areas of high or medium use) to minimize the impacts of land use activities and infrastructure improvements on wildlife.
+A map illustrating varying levels of use within the overlay is provided on the following page. - Development in big game use areas should be designed to limit impacts on big game species through consideration of wildlife-friendly fencing, conservation subdivision design, or other strategies that limit the intensity of land uses and human activities.
 To the extent practicable, development should be sited to avoid high and medium use big game areas, as reflected by the Big Game Use Overlay.